krahets/hello-algo/en/docs/chapter_divide_and_conquer/build_binary_tree_problem.md

 === "<9>"
     ![built_tree_step9](build_binary_tree_problem.assets/built_tree_step9.png)

-Each recursive function's division of `pre-order` and `in-order` is illustrated in the subsequent figure.
+Each recursive function's division of `pre-order` and `in-order` is illustrated in the figure below.

 ![Division in each recursive function](build_binary_tree_problem.assets/built_tree_overall.png)